 Five ways to avoid insomnia and excessive daytime sleepiness and get quality sleep despite the Covid-19 pandemic.
 Without drugs, gimmicks or physical exhaustion.

-I went to the hardware store the other day to pick up something curbside that I had ordered online.
+I went to the hardware store the other day to make a curbside pick-up of something I had ordered online.
 It was one of only a few times in the last couple of months that I have been out in public.
 Wife Chris and I are trying to keep ourselves isolated and out of the way of any odd Coronavirus that might be cruising around looking for its next victim.
 We take walks in our neighborhood, observing social distancing guidelines (you know, six feet and all that).
 But only rarely do we get in the car and actually go somewhere.

 When I got to the hardware store I phoned to let them know I was waiting at the curb.
 As I stood by my car waiting a customer came out of the store headed for the parking lot.
 To my surprise he walked by me as close as he could.
 He made it obvious he was doing it on purpose.